Jean Hoffman is an independent board member and investor based in Portland, Maine.

 Jean Hoffman has been honored with numerous awards, including being an EY Entrepreneur Of The YearTM 2014 Award winner in the life sciences category for New England.

-Other honors include being inducted into NewSpring Capital’s CEO Hall of Fame in 2016 for outstanding investment returns; Deloitte’s 2013 North American Technology Fast 500; Inc. 5000 list of fastest growing private companies in the U.S., 2011 and 2013; Goldman Sachs Builders & Innovators Summit Honoring 100 Most Intriguing Entrepreneurs in 2012; and Best Places to Work in Maine, Society for HR Management, #1 in 2013; ranked in 2014 and 2012.
+Other honors include being inducted into NewSpring Capital’s CEO Hall of Fame in 2016 for outstanding investment returns; Deloitte’s 2013 North American Technology Fast 500; Inc. 5000 list of fastest growing private companies in the U.S., 2011 and 2013; Goldman Sachs Builders & Innovators Summit Honoring 100 Most Intriguing Entrepreneurs, 2012 and Best Places to Work in Maine, Society for HR Management, #1 in 2013; ranked in 2014 and 2012.

 Jean Hoffman has an exceptional track record of leadership, strategy, business growth and team building in the global pharmaceutical, veterinary and health care information technology industries.
-Ms. Hoffman has founded and built industry leading businesses, raised capital, presented at numerous financial and industry conferences around the world and been recognized by shareholders, business partners, independent judges, customers and team members for ground breaking strategy, visionary leadership, successful entrepreneurship, astute risk management and excellence in communications.
+She has been recognized by shareholders, business partners, independent judges, customers and team members for ground breaking strategy, visionary leadership, successful entrepreneurship, astute risk management and excellence in communications.

 In 1982, Ms. Hoffman joined the Swiss-Asian Zuellig Group of Companies, owners of a portfolio of industry leading businesses in healthcare and agribusiness.
 She initially served as Manager, China Business, for MWM Chemical, a subsidiary of Zuellig North America.
 After being promoted to General Manager, China, for Zuellig NA in 1984, she led business development in China on behalf of Zuellig subsidiaries in South East Asia and the U.S., including the Singapore and Malaysian listed Gold Coin Group.
 Ms. Hoffman was named CEO and a member of the board of directors of ZetaPharm, a subsidiary of Zuellig, in 1987.
 There she developed a new strategy and turn-around plan focusing on the then-nascent U.S. generic pharmaceutical industry.
 She left ZetaPharm in 1989 and founded Hoffman Pharmaceutical Consulting in 1990, the predecessor to Newport Strategies.